GameAutomators/eBook-Source/Examples/12-simon-says.md

 ### Tutorial

+Here's the step-wise tutorial to automate the game.
+The source code is avaiable [here](https://github.com/GameAutomators/simon-says).

 #### Step 1: Detecting the Sequence

 The sequence is detected with the help of the Arduino, by first setting a threshold for all the four LDRS.
 These are then mounted on top of the Touchscreen correspoding to the color: `Blue`, `Green`, `Yellow` and `Red`.